mse150s20/p2-kinetics/README.md

 4. In your own terminal enter: "$ git clone git@github.com:mse150s20/p2-kinetics.git"

-The directory and all it's contents shoudl now be clond to your machine.
+The directory and all it's contents should now be clond to your machine.

 # How to Use This Code